-U.S. Coast Guard Minimum Onboard Safety Equipment Required (Your boat may be equipped with one or more requirements by the manufacturer, but it is the boat owner's responsibility to have these items on board.)
+U.S. Coast Guard Minimum Onboard Personal Safety Equipment Required (Your boat may be equipped with one or more requirements by the manufacturer.)

 LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) LIFE JACKETS AND PERSONAL FLOTATION DEVICES (PFDs) One U.S. Coast Guard- approved Type I, II, III or V wearable life jacket for each person on board One U.S. Coast Guard-approved Type I, II, III or V wearable life jacket for each person on board and one throwable Type IV PFD device VISUAL DISTRESS SIGNALING DEVICES One (1) electric distress light OR three (3) day and night combination red flares One orange distress flag or one electric distress light OR three floating or handheld orange smoke signals and one electric distress light OR three day and night combination red flares, handheld, parachute or meteor type AUDIBLE SIGNALING DEVICES A boat less than 39.4 ft (12 m) must have on board an efficient sound-producing device.
+(Example: hand or mouth whistle OR a compressed or powered air horn) A boat less than 39.4 ft (12 m) must have on board an efficient sound-producing device.
 (Example: hand or mouth whistle OR a compressed or powered air horn) A boat 39.4 ft (12 m) but less than 65.6 ft (20 m) in length operating in inland waterways must carry a power whistle OR powered air horn AND a bell NAVIGATION LIGHTS Regulations require that navigational lights be clearly lit and properly displayed at all times between sunset and sunrise and always when operating in reduced visibility while boating

-LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) FIRE EXTINGUISHERS powered Has closed where ports can be store Has double construction areas where can be opee Has an end space Has compar flammable, or explosive stored ed) Its any one or lowing boat must //Pe USCG- guisher on erndrive engine compartments able fuel tanks red bottom One B-II OR two B-I type (USCG- approved) (A fixed extinguishing system is equal to one B-I.) One B-II AND one B-I OR three B-I type (USCG-approved) (A fixed extinguishing system is equal to one B-I OR two B-II.)
-EMERCENCY Boat is 26 f more in len gth Om) anarating in I - devel weters EMERGENCY ENGINE STOP SWITCH Powered boats less than 26' (7.9 m) operating in Federal waters must be equipped with an engine stop switch and operator interface.
+LESS THAN 16 FT (4.9 M) CLASS 1: 16 TO LESS THAN 26 FT (4.9 TO LESS THAN 7.9 M) CLASS 2: 26 TO LESS THAN 40 FT (7.9 TO LESS THAN 12.2 M) CLASS 3: 40 TO 65 FT (12.2 TO 19.8 M) FIRE EXTINGUISHERS powered Has closed where portacan be store Has double construction areas where can be opee Has an encipace Has compafilammable, or explosive stored ed) Its any one or lowing boat must ype USCG-guisher on erndrive engine compartments able fuel tanks ed bottom in that has e air or gases in or trapped elosed living artments where combustible e materials are inent fuel tanks et (7.9 m) or One B-II OR two B-I type (USCG- approved) (A fixed extinguishing system is equal to one B-I.) One B-II AND one B-I OR three B-I type (USCG- approved) (A fixed extinguishing system is equal to one B-I OR two B-II.)